RibbonCommunications/webrtc-distant-js/how-it-works/distant-protocol.md

 // Sessions correspond to a single browser session being controlled remotely.

 /**
- * Start a session with the corresponding id and entry_url.
+ * Start a session with the corresponding id and target_url.
  *
  * Once started, the session will attempt to open the entry_url in order to load the remote
  * application.
 The controller may support the distant file access protocol, and in such circumstances